jrmadsen67/laravel-route-coverage-test/README.md

 # Usage

+Use `composer require jrmadsen67/laravel-route-coverage-test --dev` to composer pull.
+When you have finished the process outlined below, this can be completely removed.

 After pulling in the two files, move each to the corresponding directory in your Laravel application/

 `xCoverageTest` => `tests\Feature\xCoverageTest`